PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 ### ![Project Workflow Overview](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/2-toolbox-app.png)

-### Troubleshooting note: iOS 14.0 may cause issues with the Vuforia Spatial Toolbox app.
+### Troubleshooting: iOS 14.0 may cause issues with the Vuforia Spatial Toolbox app.
 To fix this issue, follow these steps:
 1. Go into the iPhone/iPad Settings
 2. Scroll down and click on “Toolbox”
 3. Toggle the switches for local network and cellular data on and off

 ## Vuforia Spatial Edge Server
 The Vuforia Spatial Edge Server provides a web interface for connecting and configuring the environment that is viewed in the Vuforia Spatial Toolbox app.
 This server can edit image targets and spatial tools, as well as manage the hardware interfaces that can be interacted with.
 The server needs to be running on a computer to connect the LEGO SPIKE Prime to the Vuforia Spatial Toolbox App.
 Mac and PC instructions for downloading the server from GitHub are listed below, as they have slightly different download methods.

 ## Git (Optional)
 Git is a distributed version control system which allows users to make changes to